icza/amaze/README.md

 ## Status

 The demo was developed in April, 2014.
-It is not developed anymore.
+It is not maintained / developed anymore.